Yes, it’s scary but it’s the truth. You will die.

 Maybe you’re thinking you should give up everything and follow your heart and pursue your dreams… Because what if you die today, right?

-That’s your decision.
-But I’d suggest, be rational (as long as you can).
-Just because your dream is to travel the world doesn’t mean you just instantly leave everything.
+Yes you can do that.
+But just because your dream is to travel the world doesn’t mean you should just leave everything.
 Consider your unique situation.
 Find alternatives.

 Also, this isn’t only about following our hearts and pursuing dreams.
 There’s another thing I like about contemplating our own or everyone’s death: